mobfox/MobFox-Android-SDK/README.md

 # MobFox-Android-SDK

 ### Important!
-###  Please note version 3.6.0 have some no backward incompatible changes. therefore it is highly recommended to follow this tutorial after updating to 3.6.0 or above .
+###  Please note versions 3.6.0 and above have some no backward incompatible changes.
+Therefore, it is highly recommended to follow this tutorial after updating.

-### Publishers that have updated SDK version to 3.6.0 or above and use MobFox as adapter, must also update adapters Jar files manually (even if using SDK gradle Installation).
-To do so, download or clone the relevant adapter jar file, and change it with the old jar in your project.
+### Publishers that have updated SDK version to 3.6.0 or above and use MobFox through an adapter, must also update adapters Jar files manually (even if using SDK gradle Installation).
+To do so, please download or clone the relevant adapter jar file, and change it with the old jar in your project.
 Jar file located in:
 ```MobFox-AndroidSDK/thirdPartyNetworks/RELEVANT_ADAPTER/*.jar```